Question: Is Hong Kong a democratic country?

-One of the most common questions asked about Hong Kong, is whether it is a democratic country.
-Firstly, Hong Kong isn’t a country, but a special administrative region of China – you can find out more about their unique relationship in this article on Hong Kong’s Basic Law.
+Firstly, Hong Kong isn’t a country, but a special administrative region of China – you can find out more about their unique relationship in this article on the Hong Kong handover from Britain to China.

-Hong Kong has a type of democracy; however it doesn't have universal suffrage, a basic tenant of a democracy.
-Many politicians and commentators alike argue Hong Kong is undemocratic – this for the most part is a point of view, let us explain why?
+Yes, Hong Kong has a type of democracy.
+But it doesn't have universal suffrage, a basic tenet of a democracy.

-Nevertheless, the two men debated and campaigned, however the result was never in doubt.
-A very undemocratic democracy.
+However fervently the two candidates debated and campaigned, the result was never in doubt.